Don’t believe the label for flushable wipes

 Toilet paper disintegrates in simulators with little to no problems but wipes are another story.
 Regardless of advertising or brand, wipes remained intact with only minor tears.
 At least, advertisers get it right when they call wipes soft but strong.

 More recently, the DIY world has exploded with do-it-yourself alternatives.
 Parents wishing for chemical-free options for their babies’ skins are jumping on the bandwagon.
 Fortunately, many parents throw their baby’s waste in trash bins.

 A quick Google search on DIY wipes brings up article after article from parents swearing by their own concoctions.
 Plenty of which employ the same basic practice, and paper towels are their main ingredient.
 Some of these articles even claim that their version is flushable.

 The problem with the internet is that anyone can publish on it.
-Parents, in hopes of helping other parents, boast the miraculous effects of their “chemical-free” wipes.
+In hopes of helping other parents, parents boast the miraculous effects of their “chemical-free” wipes.
 And in terms of personal hygiene, these wipes may be better than their store-bought counterparts.
 They are not, however, flushable.

 In fact, paper towels are among the least flushable paper material to exist.
 Do not place these products in your toilet, unless you’re desiring a mess followed by a hefty plumbing bill.

 Soft, reusable cloths are the best way to go.
 While reading your favorite parenting blog on “DIY wipes” simply substitute paper towels with these alternatives and continue following their advice.

 For toilet repair or drain cleaning in your Round Lake, IL home, be sure to call Duane Blanton Plumbing Sewer & Drainage at (815) 781-2567.

 Dave, Mike & Matt were our guys from estimate to installation.
 All of our workers did amazing work.
 They were on time, worked efficiently, explained…